Preterite vs Imperfect in Spanish: Master the Differences, Uses and Conjugations of the Past Tenses

 El niño era muy guapo.
 (The boy was very handsome.)

-3. Use the imperfect to set the stage for another past action.
+3. To set the stage for another past action

 Cuando empezó a llover estábamos en el parque.
 (We were in the park when it started raining.)

-4. Use the imperfect when you want to talk about repeated or habitual actions in the past.
+4. When you want to talk about repeated or habitual actions in the past

 De pequeño solía leer mucho.
 (I used to read a lot when I was a child)